jenniferestigene/jenniferestigene/README.md

 <h1 align="center">👋🏽 Hi there, I'm Jennifer</h1>
-<p align="center">I'm an engineer and scientist working at the intersection of machine learning and scientific design.
+<p align="center">I'm an engineer and scientist at the intersection of machine learning and scientific design.
 I love building things around what I'm passionate about: AI x Bio, and the space where they meet 🧬👩🏽‍💻.
 I want the things I build to be useful, responsible, and ultimately directed toward the benefit of humanity.</p>

 ---